Take a step into my office.

 The real evolution comes from how AI interprets what we say.
 Instead of simply translating speech to text, ambient dictation tools can intelligently craft clinical notes based on what they hear.

-But is this powerful underlying technology that really the future of clinical documentation?
+So, is this powerful underlying technology really the future of clinical documentation?
 Let's start with what we know.

 Ambient dictation, or ambient voice technology, listens to clinician-patient interactions and transforms spoken words into structured medical notes.